wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-nodejs-get-started.md

     config.endpoint = "https://YOUR_ENDPOINT_URI.documents.azure.com:443/";
     config.authKey = "oqTveZeWlbtnJQ2yMj23HOAViIr0ya****YOUR_AUTHORIZATION_KEY****ysadfbUV+wUdxwDAZlCfcVzWp0PQg==";

 Let's now add the *database id*, *collection id*, and *JSON documents* to your *config* object.
 Below where you set your *config.endpoint* and *config.authKey* properties, add the following code.
-If you already have data you'd like to store in your database, you can use DocumentDB's [Data Migration tool](documentdb-import-data.md) rather than adding the document definitions.
+If you already have data you'd like to store in your database, you can use DocumentDB's [Data Migration <!-- deleted by customization tool](/documentation/articles/documentdb-import-data) --><!-- keep by customization: begin --> tool](documentdb-import-data.md) <!-- keep by customization: end --> rather than adding the document definitions.

     config.dbDefinition = {"id": "FamilyRegistry"};
     config.collDefinition = {"id": "FamilyCollection"};